oeh-tnf/JKU-Games-Page/03_turniere.md

 <em>You have as many tries as you want, but only one can be the fastest.</em><br>
 The quickest one to solve our 49 pieces JKU GAMES SS25-Puzzle will be awarded the title of "JKU GAMES SS25 Puzzle Champion" as well as this year's jigsaw puzzle itself.<br>
 That's really all there is to say about it.
-The challenge will be available at the games rental desk from Friday 4pm till Sunday 12am (midnight).
+The challenge will be available in the puzzle area from Friday 4pm till Sunday 12am (midnight).
 After that we will contact the final record time holder and make sure you receive your prize.<br>
 During the Event we will keep you updated about the current record time in the "speed-puzzle-challenge" text channel on our discord.